JustinYSJSU/cmpe131Project/readme.md

 - Add pictures for items (Trung)

 ## How to run
-- Make sure you have Python, SQAlchemy, Flask, and git installed on your computer
+- Make sure you have Python, SQAlchemy, Flask, bleach, and git installed on your computer
 - To install these technologies, use the following commands on the Linux terminal
 ```
 sudo apt-get install python3 (do this first)